brianhempel/MemoryConstrainedTreeBoosting.jl/README.md

 # MemoryConstrainedTreeBoosting.jl

-Fast, gradient-boosted decision trees when you want to use all the memory on your machine.
-Only binary classification with logloss on `Float32` data is supported right now.
+Gradient-boosted decision trees when you want to use all the memory on your machine.
+Also supports distributed learning if your data doesn't fit on one machine.
+Also, it's quite fast.

+For input, only `Float32` data is supported right now, unless you perform your own initial binning down to `UInt8`.
+Note if you do so: because of Julia's indexing, bins are 1-255, not 0-255.
+(You can use fewer than 255 bins, but start at 1, not 0.)

+Only binary classification with logloss is supported right now.
+If you need to, you can probably fork the repo transform that to single variable regression pretty easily.
+(Multivariate loss is harder.)

 Powers [nadocast.com](http://nadocast.com).